Hilton elite status review (Elite status now easier to earn with program updates due to COVID-19)

 - Unlimited milestone bonuses

-Our Take: The Hilton Gold status elite tier is arguably one of the best deals in all hotel elite status tiers.
-It packs tons of benefits and perks, while still making itself attainable for folks who travel somewhat frequently.
+The Hilton Gold status elite tier is arguably one of the best deals in all hotel elite-status tiers.
+It packs tons of benefits and perks and is still attainable for folks who travel somewhat frequently.

-Most notably is free complimentary breakfast at all hotels.
-The quality of this breakfast will vary on the hotel brand.
-While a Hampton Inn might offer a standard continental breakfast, the more luxurious Conrad or Waldorf Astoria brands will offer a credit for breakfast at the hotel restaurant.
+Most notable is free complimentary breakfast.
+The quality of this breakfast will vary on the hotel brand — a Hampton Inn might offer a continental breakfast but the more luxurious Conrad or Waldorf Astoria brands will offer a credit for breakfast at the hotel restaurant.

-In addition, you can also expect space-available room upgrades.
-These upgrades allow up to an Executive room type, which will feel like a great improvement over the standard room that you probably booked.
-Generally, these upgrades yield “enhanced rooms”, which often are rooms with better views.
-So paying for a standard room in New York City, you might get moved to the same room but facing Central Park, which normally costs extra.
+In addition, you can also expect space-available room upgrades up to an Executive room type.
+Generally, these upgrades yield “enhanced rooms,” which often are rooms with better views.
+So paying for a standard room in New York City, you might get moved to the same room but facing Central Park.

-There are lots of opportunities to earn tons of Hilton points thanks to the 80% bonus points you earn during your stays.
-There are also milestone bonuses which allow you to earn thousands of bonus points for completing certain amounts of nights per year.
+There are lots of opportunities to earn tons of Hilton points thanks to the 80% bonus points you receive during your stays.
+There are also milestone bonuses which allow you to earn thousands more bonus points for completing certain amounts of nights per year.

 - Earn 120,000 Hilton points

-- Complimentary for Hilton Honors Aspire from American Express cardholders
+- Hold the Hilton Honors Aspire from American Express card; it’s complimentary

 - Everything from the Gold, Silver, and Member tiers

-- Free space-available room upgrade (up to 1-bedroom suite!)
+- Free space-available room upgrade (up to one-bedroom suite)